Updated 06, April 2020

 - Dict Box: This translator app can be an excellent option for both iOS and Android users when you have no access to the internet.
 By providing synonyms, antonyms, examples, and pictures, you will understand the words perfectly.

 - Fast Dic: By more than 200,000 words in its lexicon, this application can help you with finding the meaning of Persian phrases and give you some examples as well.
 You just need to install it on your iOS or Android device.

 Except for the purpose of traveling to Iran, there are other convincing reasons to persuade you to start learning Farsi.
 The following is just a hand-pick of the most important ones.

-Finding some quotations of these poems that are translated in English is easy, but the pleasure of reading the original form of them is beyond imagination.
+Finding some quotations of these poems that are translated into English is easy, but the pleasure of reading the original form is beyond imagination.
 No one, not even the most professional translators, can convey the authentic feeling and meaning behind these literary and philosophical works to other languages.